tamylaa/clodo-framework/docs/FRAMEWORK-ARCHITECTURE-OVERVIEW.md

 ## Conclusion

-The LEGO Framework provides a sophisticated yet approachable way to build enterprise-grade applications.
+The CLODO Framework provides a sophisticated yet approachable way to build enterprise-grade applications.
 By combining reusable components with intelligent orchestration, it enables both rapid development and enterprise reliability.
 The dual interface (library + CLI) serves different user needs while maintaining architectural integrity.

 Whether you're building a simple CRUD service or a complex multi-domain enterprise application, the framework provides the components and intelligence to get you there efficiently and reliably.</content>
-<parameter name="filePath">c:\Users\Admin\Documents\coding\tamyla\lego-framework\docs\FRAMEWORK-ARCHITECTURE-OVERVIEW.md
+<parameter name="filePath">c:\Users\Admin\Documents\coding\tamyla\clodo-framework\docs\FRAMEWORK-ARCHITECTURE-OVERVIEW.md